 Tenitz (MH871v)

-This black-line drawing of the simplex glyph for the personal name Tenitz (perhaps “Sharp Blade Edge” or “Black Tern”) is attested here as a man’s name.
+This black-line drawing of the simplex glyph for the personal name Tenitz (perhaps “Cutting Edge of a Blade” or “Black Tern”) is attested here as a man’s name.
 The glyph shows a man’s face in profile, facing toward the viewer’s right.
 Touching his lips is a thin, vertical obsidian blade.
 This name may be literal, referring to the sharp edge of the blade, or it may be a phonetic rendering of the bird name.
+But the use of lip (tentli) is a phonetic indicator for edge.

 Stephanie Wood